webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 ```
 For more details, please see the documentation about the [Java API](https://docs.camunda.org/manual/latest/reference/bpmn20/events/conditional-events/#conditional-start-event) and the
 [REST API](http://docs.camunda.org/manual/latest/reference/rest/condition/post-condition/).

-## Call Activity Drill Down
-Navigating to called process instances can be very painful, especially when you have an important number of them.
-To solve this issue, call activity
-instances have now an overlay that allows to link to their respective called process instances.

-{{< figure class="teaser" src="CallActivity.gif" alt="Call Activity Drill Down" caption="Call Activity Drill Down" title="Camunda BPM Cockpit" >}}

-## Manual User Operations (enterprise)
-You can now audit the activity of different users in the User Operations table.
-The table can be found both in the process definition and process instance history views.
-The feature allows to view the history of various user operations (e.g., delete a process instance) and information about the changes involved.

-> Please bear in mind that this feature is only available in the Enterprise Platform of Camunda BPM.
-> To try it out anyway, please request a [Free Trial or Quote](https://camunda.com/enterprise/)

 ## What's Next?
 The next alpha version is scheduled for the end of February and our team is already working on it.